juggernaut03/DishaMarg-NLP-B2/README.md

-# DishaMarg - AI-Powered Career Navigation Platform
+umm# DishaMarg - AI-Powered Career Navigation Platform

 DishaMarg is an innovative web application designed to empower professionals and students in their career development journey through intelligent, AI-driven guidance and tools.